sanjeevpr/sanjeevpr.github.io/about.md

 #### Mar 2019 – May 2021
 #### Role
 - Built a new API from scratch that performed 90% faster than the legacy API.
-- Improved the performance of the queries by 90% by implementing database caching.
+- Achieved 90% query performance improvement with database caching.
 - Enhanced user experience by creating facets for filtering jobs by various categories.